exceptionless/Website/content/news/2015/2015-05-20-exceptionless-node-js-javascript-client-demo.md

 ## Configuring the Client

 You can configure the Exceptionless client a few different ways for Node.js.
-The below is the most common way, but for more configuration options and documentation, visit the <a title="Exceptionless Javascript Client GitHub Page" href="https://github.com/exceptionless/Exceptionless.JavaScript" target="_blank">Exceptionless.JavaScript GitHub repo</a>. _NOTE: The only required setting you need to configure is the client's apiKey._
+The below is the most common way, but for more configuration options and documentation, visit the <a title="Exceptionless JavaScript Client GitHub Page" href="https://github.com/exceptionless/Exceptionless.JavaScript" target="_blank">Exceptionless.JavaScript GitHub repo</a>. _NOTE: The only required setting you need to configure is the client's apiKey._

 Set the `apiKey` on the default ExceptionlessClient instance.